All about OpenAI CEO Sam Altman's net worth and other investments

 It is one of the major nuclear energy companies that use nuclear fusion generators to create clean energy.
 It aims to deliver power to Microsoft by 2028 through the world’s first commercial fusion generator connected to a power grid in Washington.

-Reports suggest that Altman has invested around USD 375 million (INR 3, 103 crore approx.) in Helion Energy.
+Reports suggest that Altman has invested around USD 375 million in Helion Energy.
 In an interview with TechCrunch in January 2023, Altman said that the company is “more than an investment to me” and he is “super excited about what’s going to happen there.”
 He added that he spends the most time on Helion Energy besides OpenAI.

 When asked which of his investments is most successful, Altman said on a “multiplies basis” it was the financial services company Stripe.